 Lufthansa’s 11,840 square foot first class lounge in Germany includes a cigar lounge, office spaces and a dining area filled with marble.

 Virgin Atlantic’s ‘The Clubhouse’ lounge in at London’s Heathrow airport boasts of a roof garden and a den which comes complete with a pool table and retro games.
 For the palate, the Clubhouse has a cocktail bar, a deli for a light snack and The Brasserie for a bit larger meal.

 Virgin Atlantic has also opened a new Clubhouse lounge at London’s Gatwick Airport.
 This lounge has places to read a newspaper or catch up on work, watch aircraft, settle down to brunch, have a treatment in the Cowshed Spa.

-Air France’s lounge at Terminal 2E in Paris’ Charles de Gaulle International Airport is another example of a luxury lounge for elite travelers which comes complete with shower suites and also offers massages for its flyers.
+Air France’s lounge at Terminal 2E in Paris’ Charles de Gaulle International Airport is another example of a luxury lounge for elite travelers that comes complete with shower suites and offers massages for its flyers.